Microsoft Dynamics CRM 2011 has revolutionised the way we write JScripts in the framework.

 |JScript in Web Resource Text Editor|

-I hope this blog about 'Microsoft Dynamics CRM 2011 and Microsoft Dynamics CRM Online - Benefits of having the JScript Web Resource Code as a separate JS file' was informative.
+I hope this blog about 'Microsoft Dynamics CRM 2011 and Microsoft Dynamics CRM Online - Script (JScript) Web Resources' was informative.
 Please feel free to leave your comments.